 Dr. Arnab Majumdar, Ph.D., MRSB, AMRSC

-Marie Skłodowska-Curie Postdoctoral Fellow, UKRI
+Former Marie Skłodowska-Curie Postdoctoral Fellow, UKRI.

-Department of Life Sciences, Imperial College London, SW72AZ, London, United Kingdom
+Department of Life Sciences, Imperial College London, SW72AZ, London, United Kingdom.

 Former Principal Investigator and National Postdoctoral Fellow (Ministry of Education-Govt. of India), School of Environmental Studies, Jadavpur University, Kolkata-700032, India